aphp/eds-scikit/docs/functionalities/biology/preparing-measurement.md

 ### Statistical summary

-A statistical summary by codes allows to get an insight on values distributions and detect possible heterogeneous units.
+A statistical summary by codes allows us to gain insight into value distributions and detect possible heterogeneous units.

 ```python
 from eds_scikit.biology import measurement_values_summary